Here’s Why You Should Register Your Copyright

-Now that you know the benefits of copyright registration, share this post and contact Solid Rep LLC to register your copyright.
+Now that you know most of the benefits of copyright registration, share this post and contact Solid Rep LLC to register your copyright.

 Fourth Estate Public Benefit Corp. v.
 Wall-Street.com, 586 U.S. ___, 139 S. Ct.
 881, 892 (2019); 17 U.S.C. § 411(a).